Barbecue safety for campers and caravanners

 It is tempting to move cooking equipment inside when the weather is poor, but this can quickly lead to a potentially deadly build up of poisonous gas.

 Anyone who thinks they may have been exposed to carbon monoxide fumes should seek medical advice immediately.

 Where can I find advice on CO?

-We have compiled a health and safety checklist with links to various posters and advice on carbon monoxide together with information on other health and safety topics for caravan and camping sites, see Health and Safety Checklist for Caravan and Campsite Operators.
+Read health and safety checklist for Caravan and Campsite Operators for advice on carbon monoxide together with information on other health and safety topics for caravan and camping sites.